imomaliev/blog/blog/src/content/building-the-blog-while-flying-it/07-the-strongest-principle-of-the-blogs-growth-lies-in-the-human-choice-to-deploy-it.md

                   publish_dir: ./public
 ```

-We will save it as `.github/workflows/gh-pages.yaml`. **NOTE:** I preffer using `yaml` extension instead of `yml`[^2]
+We will save it as `.github/workflows/gh-pages.yaml`. **NOTE:** I prefer using `yaml` extension instead of `yml`[^2]

-### Updating workflow for our project
+### Updating workflow to make it work in our project

-Example workflow file I copied from GitHub Actions for Hugo action wouldn't work for our project structure.
-Also I would like to add some improvements.
+The workflow file I copied from GitHub Actions for Hugo action wouldn't work for our project structure.
+Additionally, I would like to make some improvements.
 Mainly

--   Add comments for the parts that I do not know or may be confusing in the future
+-   Add comments for the parts that are new to me or may be confusing in the future
--   Add links to used custom actions' documentation
+-   Add links to documentation for used actions
--   Update and freeze actions and packages versions.
+-   Update and freeze actions' and packages' versions.
 I decided to use the same versions that I am using locally.
 -   Add `working-directory: ./blog` [option](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsrun) to jobs because actual blog source files not located in the root of the project, but in the `blog/` directory.
 -   Remove unused parts of the workflow

-but some changes may not be so obvious so let's discussus them
+but some changes may not be so obvious, so let's discuss them

 #### Using setup-node action's cache option

-In the copied example npm caching is done via [`actions/cache@v2`](https://github.com/actions/cache) action.
+In the copied example, npm caching is done via [`actions/cache@v2`](https://github.com/actions/cache) action.
 But we can simplify our workflow by dropping this step and using [built-in functionality for caching](https://github.com/actions/setup-node#caching-global-packages-data)

 ```diff
 diff --git a/.github/workflows/gh-pages.yaml b/.github/workflows/gh-pages.yaml